Katsuyuki Kiyomiya: Coach

-From 2001 to 2006, he was a very successful coach of Waseda University Rugby Football Club leading them to three university championships in five years, including successive championships in 2005 and 2006, and he has now returned to Suntory Sungoliath in the Top League as their full-time professional head coach.
+From 2001 to 2006, he was a successful coach of Waseda University Rugby Football Club leading them to three university championships in five years, including successive championships in 2005 and 2006, and he has now returned to Suntory Sungoliath in the Top League as their full-time professional head coach.

 In his first season as coach of Sungoliath his team was second in the league behind Toshiba Brave Lupus, after losing narrowly 10–12 to their Fuchu city rivals in a 'Fuchu derby'.
 In the Microsoft Cup Final 2007, Suntory lost on the last play of the game after injury time had finished.
 The final score was 13–14 in favour of Toshiba.

 After a game against Yamaha in September of the 2006 Top League season which Suntory lost, Kiyomiya used the term "necessary loss" in his blog, by which he meant that it was a game Suntory had to lose for the team to be in a position to challenge for the league and championship.
 This concept has also been adopted by John Kirwan in coaching Japan at RWC 2007.

 In the opening game of the 2007–8 season Kiyomiya's Suntory gained revenge, beating Toshiba 10–3 on October 26, 2007, under lights at Chichibunomiya.
 After the game coach Kiyomiya declared that his team would win all the remaining league games and the championship.
 They in fact lost two and drew one, but won the fifth Microsoft Cup and so became champions of the Top League for the first time in 2007–08.

 In 2011, he became head coach of Yamaha Júbilo.